alekfrohlich/qlib/docs/code-style.md

 ### Header files

 All header files should be placed under `include` and should be guarded by include guards.
-Header files should not contain any implementation code (with the except of one-liners).
-All symbols which other files would need from a given header file should be forward defined (extern).
+Header files should strive to be statically metaprogramed as to allow gcc to optimize the final code (inline in most cases).

 ### Class organization (under debate)